Kim Kardashian Jewels Stolen In Paris Heist Have Been Melted, Re-Cut: The Only Piece Left Is Her $4.5 Million Engagement Ring

 “Both men were hooded, one had a ski mask and he had a cap and a jacket with ‘Police’ on it,” Kim told investigators.
 “The second man had the same ‘Police’ clothes, but did not have any ski mask.”

 They asked her where she kept her diamond engagement ring.
-When she did not reply one of the men took out a gun.
+When she did not reply, one of the men took out a gun.
 Terrified, Kim showed them the ring.

 “He had gloves.
 He asked me where the jewels and the money were.
 He grabbed me and took me out to the entry hall.
 I was in a bathrobe, naked underneath.”